Blockchains-Princeton/COS-ECE470-fa2022/Project8/README.md

 ## Double check
 We do not provide any script for this assignment.
 You can double-check by following these procedures (which will be our grading procedures):

-1. unzip your zip file by this command: `unzip -qq netid.zip -d netid`, make sure your code is in this directory: `netid/ece598pv-sp2022-main`.
+1. Unzip your zip file by this command: `unzip -qq netid.zip -d netid`, make sure your code is in this directory: `netid/COS-ECE470-fa2022-main`.
-2. run `cargo build`, which generates `netid/ece598pv-sp2022-main/target/debug/bitcoin`.
+2. Run `cargo build`, which generates `netid/COS-ECE470-fa2022-main/target/debug/bitcoin`.
 It is the runnable binary of your code.
 (Windows may have `*.exe`, and it's ok.)
-3. run three processes of this binary and remember to give different ip/ports to them.
+3. Run three processes of this binary and remember to give different ip/ports to them.
 For example, use these 3 commands:
 - `./bitcoin --p2p 127.0.0.1:6000 --api 127.0.0.1:7000`
 - `./bitcoin --p2p 127.0.0.1:6001 --api 127.0.0.1:7001 -c 127.0.0.1:6000`
 - `./bitcoin --p2p 127.0.0.1:6002 --api 127.0.0.1:7002 -c 127.0.0.1:6001`
-4. start mining by mining API, tx-generator by its API (theta=100), and let it run for 5 minutes.
+4. Start mining by mining API, tx-generator by its API (theta=100), and let it run for 5 minutes.
-5. use `/blockchain/state` API to get the states in 3 nodes
+5. Use `/blockchain/state` API to get the states in 3 nodes
-6. check whether they satisfy the aforementioned criteria.
+6. Check whether they satisfy the aforementioned criteria.

+## FAQ

+- *How can one set up initial addresses for each node?*
+     - TODO
+- *How can one pass the keypairs of addresses defined in the genesis to the transaction generators?*
+     - TODO
+- *What do you mean by State of a block?*
+     - TODO
+- *If the blockchains were in sync for the Part 7 but diverges in this part after the introduction of State, what might be the problem?*
+    - TODO
+- *How can one increase the number of valid transactions in a block?*
+    - TODO
+- *Do I need to satisfy the grading requirements of Part7?*
+    - No.

 #### Note
 We do not ask you to implement transaction fees, mining rewards, and the corresponding coinbase transaction for this project.